 10. Visiting a Maasai village is a fascinating experience—but it also encourages the community to support our conservation mission (which is also good for the environment).

 The Maasai are pastoral people who live with their livestock on the savannah grasslands in harmony with nature.
 For guests staying at our Porini Amboseli Camp, part of the activities programme is an escorted visit to a nearby Maasai village just outside the Selenkay Conservancy – one of the highlights of our eco-friendly safaris.

 This is an authentic village typical of the scattered homesteads found throughout Maasailand.
 There is no entry charge payable at the village as Porini Amboseli Camp already pays a monthly fee to all the members of the village for allowing our visits.
 The community welcome our guests who may take photographs freely without any charge.
 Our guests are asked not to offer cash to the people or sweets to the children as we do not wish to disrupt their way of life and we respect their traditions.
 Instead, for anyone interested in helping the local communities, we have some projects that aim to make a positive difference to people’s lives.
 The village visit helps the community to benefit from having the Conservancy on their land and this encourages community support for conserving wildlife habitat.

 We believe that we must carefully shepherd our natural resources and protect our local environment as much as possible—it’s the only responsible way to provide our guests with an authentic safari experience.

-And our efforts have won us some of the most prestigious travel awards, like our 2016 Ecotourism Kenya award for the Camp of the Year.
+And our efforts have won us some of the most prestigious travel awards, like our World Travel Awards, EcoWarrior Awards and TripAdvisor Awards.